 Moses comes from Bogia District in the Madang Province of PNG.
 He taught for 9 years in secondary schools before joining CLTC.
-He served with CLTC for 12 years before returning to his home village in the Bogia District at the end of 2008.
-Moses also served with the World Vision International Organization in PNG as a Program Manager for a Health Integrated Project in his home area for five years.
+He served with CLTC for 12 years then returned home to serve with World Vision for five years as manager of a health project.
 Moses obtained his BTh in 1995 and completed his Master of Theology degree in 2013.
+He has served as the Dean of Lae Campus and Dearn of Undergraduate Studies.
 In 2017 he completed a Master of Educational Leadership from Divine Word University.